The Clitoris's Similarities to the Penis: Deeper Than You Think!

 Going Deeper With Sponge Play: The G-Spot and Prostate

-Also, don't think of the urethral sponge as "in" the butthole, but accessible via the rectal wall.
+I prefer not to think of it as "in" the butthole, but accessible via the rectal wall.
 That's also true for people with penises and people with vaginas.
 It's just that the latter group has another, more direct hole you could play with.

 What's up with all the debate around the G‑spot?